zrbyte/few-layer-graphite/README.md

 # Multilayer Graphene Band Structure Calculator

 Calculating the bands of few layer graphite in a TB model, beyond the nearest neighbour.
+**THIS IS JUST FOR VISUALIZATION PURPOSES!** The parameters were not fitted to ab initio, or checked regarding the fins structure of the low energy bands.
+So on energy scales of the order of the nnn hoppings, the bands may not be correct (almost certainly are not).

 ## Simple example